 That’s why it’s important to spot the red flags in a relationship with a woman, despite how much you might want to believe that everything is blissfully perfect.
 Besides, the sooner you spot potential trouble points, the sooner you can figure out how to address them.

 Since you’re not a mind reader, it’s absolutely imperative to pay attention to a person’s behavior, speech, and actions to assess whether their presence in your life is doing you more harm than good.
-To that end, in this article, psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage and family counseling, writes to help you understand the biggest red flags in a girl you must never overlook
+To that end, let’s try to understand the biggest red flags in a girl you must never overlook

 15 Red Flags In Women You Should Never Ignore